Andy Scott, CTO, on Data Driven vs. Non-Data Driven Companies

 Hydromax’s Recipe for Dashboarding Success

 While Andy was CTO at Hydromax, he worked with Blue Margin to increase data visibility with the goal of improving productivity.
-Andy indicates there were several elements that contributed to the success of the project, including a willingness to seek outside help, the intuitive interface of the dashboards, and cultural accountability.
+Several elements contributed to the success of the project: a willingness to seek outside help, the intuitive interface of the dashboards, and cultural accountability.

 Get Outside Perspective

 Before working with Blue Margin, Hydromax had attempted internal BI initiatives without success due to scope creep and conflicting priorities.
 Hydromax leadership found value in objective consultants who challenged them at key points in the process to focus on the highest value issues.
-(This Dashboard Effect podcast explores internal vs. external BI teams).
+The Dashboard Effect podcast explores the internal vs. external BI team question in depth.

-Data must be easy to use to have an impact, and thoughtfully planning how the data would be accessed by different users (and on a variety of devices) helped drive adoption and data collection.
-Andy reflects on the impact, and how he became an evangelist by the end.
+Data must be easy to use to have an impact.
+Thoughtfully planning how the data would be accessed by different users and on a variety of devices helped drive adoption and data collection.
+Andy reflects on the impact and how he became an evangelist by the end.

 “It was an eye opener.
-[It] showed me how quickly dashboard technology, and working with an external partner, could actually help you achieve that.” – Andy Scott
+It showed me how quickly dashboard technology, and working with an external partner, could actually help you achieve that.”

 Create a Culture of Accountability

-In previous BI efforts, dashboards were initially adopted, but waned with time.
-Blue Margin’s dashboard design was easy to understand, useful, and accessible by all, so adoption levels were high (and stayed that way).
-As an added benefit, Hydromax was able to develop incentive programs for it’s employees thanks to precise performance metrics.
+In previous BI efforts, dashboards were initially adopted but waned with time.
+Blue Margin’s dashboard design was easy to understand, useful, and accessible by all, so adoption levels were high and stayed that way.
+As an added benefit, Hydromax was able to develop incentive programs for employees thanks to precise performance metrics.

 Why Data Initiatives Fail and How to Succeed